Michael Behagen: Film career

 In 1986, he directed his first feature film, The Plumber.

+It is a satirical comedy that tells the story of a plumber who, through a comedy of errors, becomes the Minister of Finance.
+Surprisingly, he does a better job than the politicians who preceded him.

 In 1997 Michael Behagen wrote and directed his 2nd feature film Forever Young, based on the true story of a deadly desert crash that ended four young people's lives.
 A videotape was found in the crashed vehicle.
 It included astonishing footage of the last moments of the 4 young men.
 This terrible accident inflamed Israel so much that people demanded a retelling of the story to understand how it could have happened.